gpuweb/WSL/Spec/source/index.rst

 We also partly desugar for loops:

 #.
 If the second element of the for is empty we replace it by "true".
 #.
-If the third element of the for is empty we replace it by "null". (any effect-free expression would work as well).
+If the third element of the for is empty we replace it by "true". (any effect-free expression would work as well).
 #.
 If the first element of the for is not empty, we hoist it out of the loop, into a newly created block that includes the loop:

 .. math::